devashu397/Math-Help/README.md

 # Changes Made

-- Added functions to calculate the area of 2D Shapes
+- Added functions to calculate the total surface area of 3D shapes

 # Examples